rapidsai/ucx-py/docs/source/ucx-intro.rst

 3. ``Endpoint`` sends and receives data with the ``Listener``

-Below we go into more detail as we create an echo server in UCX and compare `Python Sockets <https://docs.python.org/3/library/socket.html#example>`_
+Below we go into more detail as we create an echo server in UCX and compare with `Python Sockets <https://docs.python.org/3/library/socket.html#example>`_

 Server
 ------
 First, we create the server -- in UCX-Py, we create a server with ``create_listener`` and build a blocking call to keep the listener alive.
 The listener invokes a callback function when an incoming connection is accepted.
 This callback should take in an ``Endpoint`` as an argument for send/recv.

-For Python sockets, the server is similarly constructed. ``bind`` opens a connection on a given port and ``accept`` is Python sockets' blocking call for incoming connections.
+For Python sockets, the server is similarly constructed. ``bind`` opens a connection on a given port and ``accept`` is Python Sockets' blocking call for incoming connections.
 In both UCX-Py and Sockets, once a connection has been made, both receive data and echo the same data back to the client

 +------------------------------------------------------+----------------------------------------------------------+
 | UCX                                                  | Python Sockets                                           |